davidcreativeuk/nidirect-prototypeForm/userGuide.md

     ```
 6. In the **accept and send** button component, at the bottom of the page, enter the 'end page' of your prototype into the **goTo** JavaScript function.

-    In the example below, the next page will be `'endPage.html'`:
+    In the example below, the 'end page' will be `'endPage.html'`:
     ```html
     <button class="govuk-button" data-module="govuk-button" onclick="goTo('endPage.html')">
         Accept and send